SEPTA: Key Tix

 In August 2022, SEPTA introduced the ability to pay for transit rides using electronic tickets that can be bought through the SEPTA mobile apps for Android and iOS.
 Once a ticket is activated, the app displays a QR code that can be read at scanners and turnstiles.
 In addition to allowing discounted rides and free transfers, multiple passengers can use the same ticket.
 After a limited pilot program, the feature was released to the general public in December 2022.

+On March 2nd, 2026, SEPTA discontinued Key Tix, and as of August 28th, 2026, is no longer accepted.

 Quick Trip

 Quick Trips are magnetic strip cards that can be used for a single ride from transit stations with turnstiles, Center City Regional Rail Stations, or the Airport Line.
-They can be purchased at Fare Kiosks and cost $2.50 for transit and the price varies by zone and time of day on Regional Rail.
+They can be purchased at Fare Kiosks and cost $2.90 for transit and the price varies by zone and time of day on Regional Rail.
 They do not allow free transfers, except at free interchange stations in Center City at the 13th, 15th, and Drexel at 30th Street Stations.